abdulrafayKhan-10/Software-Engineer-Roadmap/README.md

 ### Stay Informed
 1. **Read Blogs and Tech News:** Stay updated on industry trends and innovations by following tech blogs and news websites.
-2. **Subscribe to Newsletters:** Receive curated content and updates directly to your inbox from newsletters such as [Hacker Newsletter](https://www.hackernewsletter.com/) and [Dev.to Newsletter](https://dev.to/newsletter).
+2. **Subscribe to Newsletters:** Receive curated content and updates directly to your inbox from newsletters such as [Dev.to Newsletter](https://dev.to/newsletter).
 3. **Podcasts and Webinars:** Listen to podcasts and attend webinars to gain insights from industry experts.

 ### Advanced Specialization